nightmareze1/zz/html/wp-content/plugins/ad-inserter/readme.txt

 Maintaining several plugins (often from different vendors) is not easy.
 And each plugin is slowing down the speed of your website.

 **Speed Up Your WordPress: Replace them all with free Ad Inserter!**

+**Insert Any Code Anywhere on the Page**

+*   Automatic insertion using standard WP hooks (the_content, the_excerpt, loop_start, loop_end, the_post,...)
+*   Automatic insertion using custom WP hooks (e.g. using <a href="https://genesistutorials.com/visual-hook-guide/" target="_blank">Genesis Theme Framework Hook Guide</a>)
+*   Manual insertion with shortcodes
+*   Manual insertion with widgets
+*   Manual insertion by placing PHP function calls in your theme files

 **Quick Start**